About Boardroom

 Beats by Dre

 Bronny is carrying on the family name on and off the court with his NIL deal with Beats by Dre.
-LeBron was the first athlete ambassador to sign with the company in 2008 and now, 14 years later, his son is the first high school athlete on the Beats roster.
+LeBron was the first athlete ambassador to sign with the company in 2008, and now, 14 years later, his son was the first high school athlete on the Beats roster.
 The two documented the full-circle moment with a commercial that had the James duo play 1-on-1 on a backyard hoop.

 While Bronny became the first high school athlete to join the Beats family, the company already boasts NIL deals with the likes of Bryce YoungCaleb Williams, and Shedeur Sanders.